Employee Benefit Plans

 - If you have comments or questions about this policy, let us know with the policy feedback form.

 - Print or view a PDF of this policy

 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

 This policy applies to all Indiana University units, including campuses, schools, department and any other organizational group.

 Employee benefit plans shall only be established and managed at an institutional-level by the University Human Resources office, with the approval of the Vice President and Chief Financial Officer.

 Any department or campus employee benefit that has not been officially approved by University Human Resources, including complimentary or discounted tickets, discounts provided for activities/services provided by a unit should be discontinued.
 Requests for exceptions to this policy should be directed to UHR, which is responsible for making a recommendation to the VPCFO for final disposition.

-This policy does not apply to paid or unpaid time-off, sabbatical, and other leaves for Academic employees; these benefits require that approval of the President or her/his delegate.
+This policy does not apply to paid or unpaid time-off, sabbatical, and other leaves for Academic employees; these benefits require that approval of the President or their delegate.

 “Employee benefits” includes all forms of direct or indirect reimbursements, subsidies, payments, etc. for non-business activities, as defined by Internal Revenue regulations.
-For Staff and Temporary employees, this also means any paid or unpaid time-off leave outside of time-off covered in University personnel policies.
+For staff and part time employees, this also means any paid or unpaid time-off leave outside of time-off covered in University personnel policies.